-Our Water Steward, Dave Dolson, tested 22 sites in 2019.
+On August 16, our intrepid, new Water Steward, Greg Keane, set out by himself to collect samples.
+He covered our regular 23 sample locations.
 Lab costs were funded by the Miller Lake Community Group; analysis by ALS Labs of Waterloo.

 Disclaimer: These samples indicate one point in time and do not guarantee safety, since water-fowl can contaminate water at any time.

-To check the 2019 E.coli levels at your property, find your location on the map below and refer to the chart provided.
-The chart also lists the previous year's sample in your area.
+To check the 2022 E.coli levels at your property, find your location on the map below and refer to the chart provided.
+The chart also lists previous readings in your area.